Hill Country Tour No. 300 D

 Breakfast at your hotel and end of tour

 Important : Instead of returning to Colombo, you can directly drive to the south-west coast for beach holidays.
 But you can also extend your stay for a few days in Nuwara Eliya to play golf, to do trout fishing or for hiking etc.

-The prices include bed and breakfast in Colombo and full board on the tour, transport in air-conditioned car with English speaking driver/guide from Colombo and again back to Colombo.
+The prices are on request and include bed and breakfast in Colombo and Hendala and half board (Breakfast & dinner) on the tour, transport in air-conditioned car with English speaking driver/guide from Colombo and again back to Colombo.
 The entrance fees to the to the sites mentioned are not included.
 As the operators pay the same prices as the guests, it makes sense that the guests pay these fees direct on the spot.
 The entrance fees per person amount to about USD 75.00, children up to 12 years pay half.

 On the 24th December and 31st December inclusive of gala dinner.

 During the Kandy Perahera in August.